AlessioBonaguro/dncs-lab/README.md

 echo "Host-B -> Route add..\n"
 ```
 This script is so similar to host-a's script, so for explanation I resend to host-a section.
-The few things those change are the IP address, which is 192.168.208.2 for host-b, and the address of gateway for the ruting map.
+The few things those change are the IP address, which is 192.168.208.2 for host-b, and the address of gateway and the routing map.
 Note that host-a and host-b are in two different VLAN, but they don't know.

 ### Host-c